 This post may contain affiliate links.
-Please read our disclosure policy.
+Read our disclosure policy here.

 Today I’m sharing a simple recipe for the best vegetable side dish you’ve never heard of: roasted parsnips.

-When baked in a 400F oven, parsnips take on the texture of roasted potatoes with irresistibly golden brown exteriors and caramelized flavor.
+When baked in the oven, parsnips take on the texture of roasted potatoes with irresistibly golden brown exteriors and caramelized flavor.
 Who can say no to that?
 Paired with my all-purpose roasted vegetable seasoning and they are downright addictive.
+So if this will be your first time trying parsnips, this recipe, my friend, is the perfect introduction.

 What do Roasted Parsnips Taste Like?